yuki-yano/fzf-preview.vim/README.md

 This plugin can be easily extended in comparison to [fzf.vim](https://github.com/junegunn/fzf.vim). e.g. Fugitive(launch git commands), bdelete(delete a selected buffer from the buffer list)

-This plugin is implemented in Node's remote plugin, so it doesn't work in vim.

 ## Features